 Then, on the computer in the operating system, open the command line and ping the router's local IP address (192.168.1.1 by default).

 If you receive a message about the loss of all 4 packages, your computer's connection with the router is broken.
 In this case, check the network settings (particularly the Internet protocol TCP/IPv4).
 We recommend using automatic IP address obtaining.

 If you configure the computer manually, make sure that the IP settings on the computer are consistent with those on your home network and that the computer's IP address is not occupied by another device on your network.
 To check your computer's IP settings, run a command from the Windows command line:

 Make sure you get the IP address from the 192.168.1.x subnet (it is the IP address from this subnet that is preset by default in the Keenetic router), and the IP address of 192.168.1.1 is set as the default gateway and DNS server.

 If you see IP addresses from another subnet, it means that the router is not currently set to the factory default settings.
 To reset the settings to the factory default settings, please refer to 'System settings and admin password reset'.

-If you are unable to connect to your wireless network, update your wireless adapter drivers by visiting the website of the adapter or computer (laptop) manufacturer.
-If you are using mobile devices, please install the operating system and manufacturer's software updates in a timely manner.
+If you cannot connect to your wireless network, update your wireless adapter drivers by visiting the adapter or computer (laptop) manufacturer's website.
+If you are using mobile devices, please install the operating system and manufacturer's software updates on time.